-Hamptons style continues to endure in the Australian interiors landscape.
-The classic coastal decorating style we have adopted from the other side of the world is not just here to stay but a look that continues to evolve with our own lifestyle needs.
+Hamptons style interiors are having a moment and it’s about time.
+The classic coastal decorating style we have adopted from the other side of the world is, we believe here to stay.

-The Hamptons refers to a group of townships on Long Island, New York, including Montauk, Southampton and Sag Harbor which, up until the mid-to-late 19th century, were isolated farming and fishing settlements, made up of homes built with honest, quality materials chosen for their ability to withstand their rugged location.
+The Hamptons refers to a group of townships on Long Island, New York, including Montauk, Southampton and Sag Harbor which, up until the mid-to-late 19th century, were isolated farming and fishing settlements, made up of homes built with honest, quality materials to withstand their rugged location.